 Civil Rights Score: 9 Civil rights are widely respected and government does not interfere in the activities of courts.
 Equal access to the law and equal treatment by the law are legally guaranteed.
-The length of court proceedings has declined compared to 2012 and 2013, and the Estonian court system can be regarded as efficient in cross-European comparison on the basis of several indicators.
-However, according to the country's Chief Justice, legal advice in Estonia is too expensive, and many citizens are unable to afford it.
+Time needed to resolve civil, commercial and administrative cases has steadily declined since 2010.
+The same is true for the number of pending cases.
+Overall, the Estonian court system can be regarded as efficient in cross-European comparison on the basis of several indicators.
+However, according to the country's Chief Justice, legal advice in Estonia is too expensive for many citizens.
+Annual public budget allocated to legal aid is three euro per inhabitant being far below the EU average.

-The chancellor of justice plays an important role in ensuring civil rights.
-He makes sure that authorities and officials performing public duties do not violate people's constitutional rights and freedoms, and that persons held in detention are not treated in a degrading, cruel or inhumane way.
-Individuals can bring concerns directly to the chancellor's office or send a letter detailing the issue of concern.
+The Chancellor of Justice plays an important role in ensuring civil rights.
+She ensures that authorities and officials performing public duties do not violate people's constitutional rights and freedoms, and that persons held in detention are not treated in a degrading, cruel or inhumane way.
+Individuals can bring concerns directly to the Chancellor's office or send a letter detailing the issue of concern.
 In 2015, 995 citizen applications were received, 148 of them dealing with alleged violations of civil rights or liberties.

-COM (2015).
-The 2015 EU Justice Scoreboard. http://ec.europa.eu/justice/effective-justice/files/justice_scoreboard_2015_en.pdf (accessed at 17.
-September 2015)
+COM (2016).
+The 2016 EU Justice Scoreboard. http://ec.europa.eu/justice/effective-justice/files/justice\scoreboard\2016\en.pdf (accessed at 29.
+October 2016)

 Political Liberties Score: 10 Political liberties are an important part of Estonia's constitution and they are widely respected in society.
-Thirteen political parties collectively covering the entire spectrum of mainstream political ideologies are registered and active.
-As of 2014, the minimum number of members required to start a new political party was decreased from 1,000 to 500.
-Partly as a result of this legal amendment, two new parties participated in the spring 2015 Riigikogu elections.
+Twelve political parties collectively covering the entire spectrum of mainstream political ideologies are registered and active.
 The Estonian Trade Union Confederation (EAKL), which is comprised of 20 branch unions, represents employees' interests in collective-bargaining agreements and protects employees' rights in employment relations.
 It also consults employers on developing a sustainable labor market and participates in policymaking.
 Civil-society groups organize open forums to discuss important social and political issues.
-One such forum, the Arvamusfestival (Festival of Opinion Culture), has been held annually since August 2013 and expands each year.
-In 2015, over 6,000 people attended the three-day festival.
+One such forum, the Arvamusfestival (Opinion Festival) is held annually since August 2013 and expands each year.
+In 2016, over 9,000 people attended the three-day event.

-There is no state church in Estonia, but religious freedom is guaranteed through the presence of 10 religious associations in the country.
+There is no state church in Estonia and religious freedom is guaranteed through the presence of 10 religious associations in the country.